FreeSpace 2: Development

 Compared to the graphical changes, the artificial intelligence (AI) of the computer-controlled characters was only slightly changed.
 The justification given was that the team felt the AI worked very well for the first game.
 All they had to do was to tweak it a little and fix some bugs.
 There was, however, a lot of work done in improving the multiplayer portion of the game.
 For FreeSpace 2, the player's personal computer was assigned a greater role in predicting the possible consequences for other players' actions.
 This reduced the amount of data needed to be transferred between the computers, which would result in a smoother playing experience.
 Beta testers were recruited to stress test and troubleshoot the multiplayer mode as well.
 SquadWar was implemented as an attempt to establish a sense of continuity among the players in the form of a persistent online territorial fight, along with pilot statistics and ladder rankings.
 Volition hoped this concept would help to establish a strong, online community and build up the game's lifespan.
-The process of fixing the bugs detected was even publicly published on the game's official website as the "Bug Fix of the Day" feature.

 FreeSpace 2 was released on September 30, 1999, one month ahead of schedule, although the team had to quickly come up with and release a patch (version 1.01) for a software bug which prevented recognition of a CD during the installation process.
 Three months later, they released the next and final patch (version 1.20) to fix several other bugs.
 The release of FreeSpace 2 was considerably muted compared to its predecessor Descent: FreeSpace.
-Its publisher, Interplay, did not organize contests for it, nor did they generate pre-release hype up with the same drive as before.
-They also posted the incorrect system requirements for the game on their site.
-FreeSpace 2 was also placed on less-visible shelves than Descent 3.
-When GameSpot awarded FreeSpace 2 the "Sci-Fi Simulation of the Year" award, Interplay pushed out the "Sci-Fi Sim of the Year Edition" to capitalize on it.